NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

 Customers who previously pointed their domains to `1.1.1.1` will now encounter **1034 error**.
-This is due to a new edge validation check in Cloudflare's systems to prevent misconfiguration and/or potential abuse.
+This is due to a new edge validation check in Khulnasoft's systems to prevent misconfiguration and/or potential abuse.

 ### Resolution